Aequum: History and significance

+The Site

+The area is not fully explored.
+The remains of a forum with a capitol, towers of the fortification complex of the eastern city gate, thermal baths and parts of cult buildings and the remains of the monumental fortification complex of the southern city gate were discovered.
+Fragments of the statue of Hercules and the statue of Hecate (Diana Lucifera) are of exceptional value and are preserved in the archaeological collection of the Franciscan Monastery at Sinj.

 Notable persons

 Sextus Julius Severus was a member of one of the most notable families in Roman Dalmatia.
 He served as governor of Moesia and was appointed governor of Britain in 131.
 According to Cassius Dio, Severus was Hadrian's best general.
 In 135 AD, he suppressed the Jewish rebellion (Bar Kokhba revolt) in Judaea, the event that marked the beginning of the Jewish diaspora.